 First, the New York City Fire Museum has an impressive collection of artifacts, photos, and memorabilia related to the history of the FDNY.
 Some of the objects date back to the 1650s, although you can also see modern-day fire-fighting equipment.
 The museum is in the old headquarters for the FDNY’s Engine Company No. 30 and has a memorial dedicated to the firefighters lost during 9/11.

 Another SoHo attraction for the kids is the Museum of Ice Cream.
 This selfie museum features bright colors, dessert-themed rooms, and fun props that create awesome photo ops.
-It’ll appeal to all ages, so it’s one of the best museums in NYC to visit with kids or friends.
+It’ll appeal to all ages, so it’s one of the best museums in Manhattan to visit with kids or friends.

 For a museum designed specifically for kids, check out the Children’s Museum of the Arts.
 Here, the little ones can create their own artwork, including drawings, sculptures, sound art, and stop-motion animation.
 The museum also has a collection of children’s art from around the world, some dating back to the 1930s.
 Alternately, The Drawing Center features historical and contemporary drawings for all audiences.